munxar/reddit/README.md

 (but should work with node 4.x.x or older)

 # run in deveopment mode
+gulp watch

+# build and test
 gulp

-# build
-gulp build